amirrh6/dddd_trainer_en/README.md

     ### B. Import from file

     Limited by possible sample organization forms or special characters, this project supports importing data from txt documents.
-The data set directory must contain the `labels.txt` file and `images` folder, where /root/images_set is the directory where the images are located.
-Can be any directory address.
+The data set directory must contain `labels.txt` files and `images` folders, where /root/images_set is the directory where the images are located, and can be any directory address.

-`labels.txt`The file contains the relative paths of all images `/root/images_set/images`under the directory , and there can be directories under it.`/root/images_set/images` `/root/images_set/images`
+`labels.txt` The file contains the relative paths of all images `/root/images_set/images` under the directory , and there can be directories under it. `/root/images_set/images` `/root/images_set/images`

 #### Of course, in this mode, the file name of the image is arbitrary, and it may or may not have a specific label, because we do not get the label of the image from here.